ecmwf/polytope/docs/Service/Features/trajectory.md

 This request will return a trajectory from yesterday's midnight forecast  for the three requested parameters for the points along the path gives with a radius of 0.1.

-The `trajectory` `feature` also contains another field called `radius`.
-This is the radius of the circle swept around the trajectory where points within this radius are returned to the user.
+The `trajectory` `feature` also contains another field called `inflation`.
+This is the inflation of the shape swept around the trajectory where points within this inflation are returned to the user.
+In this case as a `inflate` is not given the defualt is `round` meaning that the `inflation` acts as a radius around a circle.

 `"polytope"` refers to the underlying service being used to return the data. `"ecmwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.